 - Take That, Critics!: "Tabloid Junkie" is aimed at the tabloid press.Just because you read it in a magazineOr see it on the TV screenDon't make it factualThough everybody wants to read all about it

 - Title Track: "HIStory"He say one day you will seeHis place in world history

 - The Unintelligible: "Tabloid Junkie."
 Jackson raps the verses so ridiculously fast it's impossible to figure out exactly what he's saying the first time around.
 The fact he raps in a bitter growl the whole time doesn't help.

 - Updated Re-release: Alongside Off the Wall, Thriller, Bad, and Dangerous, the first disc was remastered and released as Greatest Hits: HIStory Vol. 1 in 2001 to help promote Jackson's final album Invincible.
 Interestingly, outside of the remix album, the second disc had never been released by itself in any format until 2013's The Indispensable Collection, which was released exclusively in iTunes and contains only the second disc.

-- The Vamp: Susie, from "Blood On the Dance Floor".
+- The Vamp: Susie, from "Blood in the Dance Floor."
 She seduces Jackson, all the while planning to stab him.

-- War Is Glorious: "History"Every soldier dies in his glory
+- War Is Glorious: Subverted in "HIStory."Every soldier dies in his glory

 - War Is Hell: "They Don't Care About Us", "Scream" and "HIStory" all criticize war.How many victims must there beSlaughtered in vain across the landAnd how many struggles must there beBefore we choose to live the prophet's plan